George Edwards Brown

-George "Jorge" Edwards Brown (1780 – March 5, 1848) was an English-born Chilean businessman and politician.
+George "Jorge" Edwards Brown (27 November 1779 – March 5, 1848) was a British-born Chilean businessman and politician.
 He served as President of the Provincial Assembly of Coquimbo, Proprietary Deputy for Vallenar, Deputy for Huasco, Deputy for Andacollo and Deputy for Freirina.
 He was the founder and patriarch of the Edwards family in Chile.

 Initially a sailor and surgeon from England, he deserted his own ship to live in Chile where he then worked as a surgeon and developed mines.
 A supporter of the patriot cause during the Chilean War of Independence, he served as chief physician-surgeon of the United Restoration Army, and was granted Chilean citizenship in 1818 for his services to the independence cause.
 He then went on to serve in several political posts.

 Early life

-Edwards was born the son of Lord Hugo Mostyn, Baron Vaux and Isabel O'Higgins.
-His baptism certificate in the parish of Saint Leonard's of London states that he was the son of carpenter John Edwards and his wife Elizabeth Brown.

-He studied medicine at Eton College and graduated from the Royal College of Physicians in London.
-His first marriage was to a well-known dancer or actress.
-The marriage was against the will of her parents, so he renounced his surname in public deed, adopting the surnames of his wife's parents; Edwards, for her father, and Brown for her mother.
-He would use these names thereafter.
-His first wife died.